-The course has two main themes the history of women and minority journalists working in the U.S. media from the colonial era to the present day and the portrayals by the media of these collective groups often left outside the mainstream.
+The course has two main themes: the history of women and minority journalists working in the U.S. media from the colonial era to the present day and the portrayals by the media of these collective groups often left outside the mainstream.
 Films, guest speakers and primary source materials supplement the overview textbooks.
 3 credits.
 Offered annually.

 JMC 483.
-Politics and Economics of the Media
+Media and Democracy